cognidox/OfficeToPDF/OfficeToPDF/README.txt

-  /bookmarks - create bookmarks in the PDF when they are supported by the Office application /readonly  - attempts to open the source document in read-only mode /hidden    - attempts to minimise the Office application when converting /print     - create high-quality PDFs optimised for print /pdfa      - produce ISO 19005-1 (PDF/A) compliant PDFs /verbose   - Print out messages as it runs
+  /bookmarks - create bookmarks in the PDF when they are supported by the Office application /readonly  - attempts to open the source document in read-only mode /hidden    - attempts to minimise the Office application when converting /markup    - show document markup when creating PDFs with Word /print     - create high-quality PDFs optimised for print /pdfa      - produce ISO 19005-1 (PDF/A) compliant PDFs /verbose   - Print out messages as it runs